You’ll find so many things on the Internet - including the definition of being “healthy”.

 Fast forward to 2020, when COVID-19 hit and everyone was raving about a plant-based diet.
-Many documentaries people were bingeing like The Game Changers (2018) were also providing evidence on health and why going plant-based was better for people - and the planet.
+Many documentaries people were bingeing like The Game Changers (2018) were also providing evidence on health and why going plant-based was better for people - and planet.
 In June 2020, I challenged myself and went plant-based for a month.
 I had never felt so nourished, energised, and focused.
-I felt lighter - mentally and physically.
+Like after my juice cleanse, I felt lighter - mentally and physically.
 I ate from all food groups - carbs, proteins and fats - without guilt.
 I realised that foods that I used to perceive as “bad”, like noodles, rice etc could be on rotation in my diet.
 In fact, they had to be if I was eating a plant-based diet.

 Finding peace with food